Wainscoting Your Home and Applied Molding WainscotingSeptember 30, 2014

 What is Wainscoting and Why Do I Want It?

 Wainscoting, if you don’t already know, is molding that is applied to the side of your wall.
 Unlike the molding that we sometimes see at the base or top of a wall, wainscoting tends to be below the waist but still well above the floor.
-Designs, repeated patterns, and straight lines are not uncommon ways of shaping wainscoting.
+Designs, repeated patterns, and straight lines are not uncommon ways of shaping it.
 Yet it is a difficult-to-do (and therefore not DIY-friendly, oftentimes) and is often an expensive addition to any home, which is why you see it so rarely these days.
 Why bother with such niceties when they can be such a pain?

 Applied Molding Wainscoting